keshariGaurav/CalculatorApp/README.md

 - See the size of the elements adjust based on their device's screen size
 - Perform mathematical operations like addition, subtraction, multiplication, and division

+Starting Application:
+ -use "npm start" on local machine to start the application